 When you meet someone randomly, the progress of your new relationship is almost dependent on finding commonalities.

 One time I found myself having an intense conversation with a stranger in my local shopping mall because I overheard them talking about basketball.
-We spoke for 30 minutes during my lunch break without taking a breath and parted ways content with our connection—despite never getting each other’s names!
-That’s how important commonalities are.
+We spoke for 30 minutes during my lunch break without taking a breath and parted ways fulfilled with our connection—despite never getting each other’s names!
+That’s how powerful commonalities are.

 Blogging about a topic will inevitably attract people who are interested in what you’re interested in—creating a foundation for you to build meaningful relationships.

 We’ve found friends through our blog, which takes form in leaving comments, exchanging emails, messaging on social media, and meeting in person.